dooma/bb3-theme/README.md

 phpBB3 theme
 ============

-It's created for personally use.
+It's subsilver theme edited for personally use.